Michigan State kept ties to coach accused of sexual abuse - Philly

 Michigan State cannot plausibly claim it was unaware of the allegations.

-Chicago-area media widely covered the accusations when the first accusers came forward in 1995.
-The allegations have been covered periodically since then, including in a 2015 feature on the ESPN's "Outside the Lines" and in a recent Chicago Sun-Times series.
+Chicago-area media widely covered the accusations in 1995.
+And they've been covered periodically since then, including in a 2015 feature on the ESPN's "Outside the Lines" and in a recent Chicago Sun-Times series.

 Efforts to banish Butler have been driven partly by Nancy Hogshead-Makar, an Olympic swimming champion who later became a civil rights lawyer.
 She now leads a Florida-based group called Champion Women, which advocates for female athletes.